 - a.
-Face Coverings.
-Unless an exception applies: - Restaurants must have all workers wear Face Coverings. - In addition, Restaurants must have all Guests wear Face Coverings (including at their table) when they are not actively drinking or eating. - b.
 May Open for On-Premises Service.
 During the effective period of this Executive Order, Restaurants may allow on-premises consumption of food and beverages.
-Restaurants must meet the sanitation requirements of this Section even if they are open only for take-out or delivery service. - c.
+Restaurants must meet the sanitation requirements of this Section even if they are open only for take-out or delivery service. - b.
 Capacity Restrictions.
 While this Executive Order is in effect, all open Restaurants must limit Guests in indoor and outdoor seating areas to Emergency Maximum Occupancy.
-Under this Executive Order, the Emergency Maximum Occupancy for a restaurant is the lowest number produced by applying the following tests:

-- 1. Indoor Areas.
+Under this Executive Order, the Emergency Maximum Occupancy for a restaurant is the lowest number produced by applying the following tests: - 1.
+Indoor Areas.
 Limit the number of Guests in the indoor dining areas of the restaurant to seventy-five percent (75%) of stated fire capacity.
 For rooms or spaces without a stated fire capacity, the limit on Guests is eighteen (18) per one thousand (1000) square feet of the location's total square footage, including the parts of the location that are not accessible to Guests, rounded up. - 2.
 Outdoor Areas.
 Limit the number of Guests in the outdoor dining areas of the restaurant to one hundred percent (100%) of stated fire capacity.
 For rooms or spaces without a stated fire capacity, the limit on Guests is twenty-four (24) per one thousand (1000) square feet of the location's total square footage, including the parts of the location that are not accessible to Guests, rounded up. - 3.
 Social Distancing Required.
-Limit the number of Guests in the space so that groups can stay six (6) feet apart. - d.
+Limit the number of Guests in the space so that groups can stay six (6) feet apart. - c.
 Private Functions.
-Any meeting or function held in a private room in a Restaurant is covered by the capacity and other restrictions stated above in Subsection 3.8 of this Executive Order ("Meeting Spaces, Conference Centers, and Reception Venues"). - e.
+Any meeting or function held in a private room in a Restaurant is covered by the capacity and other restrictions stated above in Subsection 3.8 of this Executive Order ("Meeting Spaces, Conference Centers, and Reception Venues"). - d.
 Additional Health and Safety Restrictions.
-In addition, while this Executive Order is in effect, all open Restaurants must comply with the additional health and safety measures in Appendix I to this Executive Order. - f.
+In addition, while this Executive Order is in effect, all open Restaurants must comply with the additional health and safety measures in Appendix J to this Executive Order. - e.
 Essential Business.
 A Restaurant that operates consistent with the terms of this Subsection of this Executive Order shall continue to be considered an "Essential Business" for the purpose of N.C.
 Sess.
 L. 2020-03, Sec.
-4.14(a) to the extent that COVID-19-related claims are made against the restaurant. - g.
+4.14(a) to the extent that COVID-19-related claims are made against the restaurant. - f.
 Other.
 Breweries, wineries, and distilleries are subject to the same restrictions as Restaurants under this Executive Order.